windicss/docs/features/attributify.md

    dark=...
    ```

-> And of course, you can also **mix them**, but I personally **don't recommend**.
-Just choose one and stick to it.
-You will find your code becomes clearer.
+> And of course, you can also **mix them**, but it isn't recommended, as this reduces code clarity.

 ## Utilities